Viktor-83/Git-HowTo/README.md

-# Test Repo - for training purpose only
+# HowTo use GitHub - for Learning purpose

 [Git-CheatSheet.pdf](./github-git-cheat-sheet.pdf)